1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health professionals who are familiar with the LGBTQ+ community and wish to deepen their expertise in working within correctional settings.
-The program is particularly relevant for those specializing in forensic or correctional mental health, social work, or counseling, with a focus on supporting transgender and gender-diverse individuals.
-Participants typically work in correctional facilities, prisons, or community-based programs serving justice-involved populations.
+This training is intended for mental health professionals who are familiar with the LGBTQ+ community and wish to deepen their expertise in supporting transgender and gender-diverse individuals within correctional settings.
+It is particularly relevant for those specializing in forensic or correctional mental health, social work, or counseling, as well as those working with justice-involved or incarcerated populations.

 • Experience Level